catchorg/Catch2/docs/command-line.md

 When running benchmarks the clock resolution is estimated.
 Benchmarks are then run for exponentially increasing numbers of iterations until some multiple of the estimated resolution is exceed.
-By default that multiple is 100, but it can be overriden here.
+By default that multiple is 100, but it can be overridden here.

 <a id="usage"></a>
 ## Usage